vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 }
 ```

-For each operation, we have some parameters, depending on the operation, and a callback (`resultHandler`) that should be called when the operation succeed or fail.
+For each operation, we have some parameters, depending on the operation, and a callback (`resultHandler`) that should be called when the operation succeeds or fails.

-As you already saw on `vertx-service-proxy`, you can define an Event Bus service with a Java interface similar to the one we just saw and then annotate it with `@ProxyGen`.
+With [Vert.x Service Proxy](https://vertx.io/docs/vertx-service-proxy/java/), you can define an event bus service with a Java interface similar to the one we just saw and then annotate it with `@ProxyGen`.
 This annotation will generate a _service handler_ for the defined service that can be plugged to the event bus with `ServiceBinder`. `vertx-web-api-service` works in a very similar way: you need to annotate the Java interface with `@WebApiServiceGen` and it will generate the service handler for the event bus.

 Let's rewrite the `TransactionsManagerService` to work with Web API Service: